brimdata/zed/docs/lake/design.md

 #### Scaling a Journal

-When the size of the snapshot file reaches a certain size (and thus becomes too large to conveniently handle in memory), the journal is converted to an internal sub-pool called the "journal pool".
-The journal pool's pool key is the "from" value (of its parent pool key) from each commit.
+When the sizes of the journal snapshot files exceed a certain size (and thus becomes too large to conveniently handle in memory), the snapshots can be converted to and stored in an internal sub-pool called the "snapshot pool".
+The snapshot pool's pool key is the "from" value (of its parent pool key) from each commit action.
 In this case, commits to the parent pool are made in the same fashion, but instead of snapshotting updates into a snapshot ZNG file, the snapshots are committed to the journal sub-pool.
 In this way, commit histories